Schrotty74/UroBilanz/README.md

 <img src="assets/icon/app-icon/urobilanz-liquid-balance-day-night.png" alt="UroBilanz app icon" width="160">

-The current app icon was created for UroBilanz with support from OpenAI Codex.
-If an unintended similarity to another app becomes noticeable, the icon can be replaced at any time.

 ## Important

 UroBilanz is a logging and analysis tool.
 It is not a medical diagnosis app and